nazaninsbr/100-Days/Subject 1 - Transport Layer/README.md

   <li>If the client and server are using persistent HTTP, then throughout the duration of the persistent connection the client and server exchange HTTP messages via the same server socket.
 However, if the client and server use non-persistent HTTP, then a new TCP connection is created and closed for every request/response, and hence a new socket is created and later closed for every request/response. </li>
   <li>The TCP segment has 20 bytes of header over- head in every segment, whereas UDP has only 8 bytes of overhead.</li>
   <li>TCP has a 32-bit sequence number field, where TCP sequence numbers count bytes in the byte stream rather than packets.</li>
+  <li>Both Ethernet and PPP link-layer proto- cols have an MSS of 1,500 bytes.</li>
 </ol>
 :)